mklangkamp/BeachbotsMatt/README.md

 them global.
 This allows for easy changes across the project.

 ## How To Launch Basebot and Smallbot Code
-*Note the password on the Rasberry Pi is "bots2021"
+*Note the password on the Rasberry Pi is "bots2021" and "!bob2020" for the Jetson

 To launch the Smallbot with all the code, ssh into the Smallbot and type:
 ```